PLAYER DEVELOPMENT

 NO ONE WILL CARE HOW MUCH YOU KNOW, UNTILL THEY KNOW HOW MUCH YOU CARE

-4. Teach your kids how to make decisions on the fly There is nothing wrong with having structure in young age groups.
+There is nothing wrong with having structure in young age groups.
 However, young players need to be taught how to make decisions based on what the defence does.

 For example, if we go and teach an under 12 team an offence that we walkthrough at training and learn and then we get to the game and the other team switches every screen and we have not taught how to counteract that we will be in trouble.